Limiting The Penalties of an Assault Charge

 - Class B2 Felony: Between 125 and 314 months

 - Class B1 Felony: Between 192 and 483 months

 - Class A Felony: Life without parole or death

-For many assault charges in NC, you face a misdemeanor or a low to mid-level felony.
-With an experienced lawyer by your side, you may only have to deal with a short time in custody.
+For many assault charges in Charlotte, NC, you face a misdemeanor or a low to mid-level felony.
+With an experienced assault defense attorney by your side, you may only have to deal with a short time in custody.
 You may also be able to obtain alternative punishments, like probation.
 However, once your period of confinement is over and you gain back much of your freedom, there are still hurdles to overcome.

 With a violent crime on your permanent record, you may face a number of personal and professional difficulties in: